 Subd.
 4. Least restrictive regulation.
-"Least restrictive regulation" means, from least to most restrictive,
+"Least restrictive regulation" means, from least to most restrictive.

 - 1. market competition,

 - 2. third-party or consumer-created ratings and reviews,

 - 3. private certification,

 - 4. voluntary bonding or insurance,

 - 5. specific private civil cause of action to remedy consumer harm,

 - 6. deceptive trade practice act,

 - 7. mandatory disclosure of attributes of the specific good or service,

 - 8. regulation of the process of providing the specific good or service,

+- 9. regulation of the facility where the specific good or service is sold,

-- 9. inspection,
+- 10. inspection,

-- 10. bonding,
+- 11. bonding,

-- 11. insurance,
+- 12. insurance,

-- 12. registration,
+- 13. registration,

-- 13. government certification,
+- 14. government certification,

-- 14. specialty occupational license for medical reimbursement, and
+- 15. specialty occupational license for medical reimbursement, 11 and

-- 15. occupational license.
+- 16. occupational license.
+12